 Thai waterfall beef salad (neua nam tok)

-• Time icon Hands-on time 30 min, plus marinating
+• Hands-on time 30 min, plus marinating

 This Thai waterfall beef salad dish is so refreshing, and surprisingly easy.
 It comes from Isaan in northeastern Thailand, and the nutty toasted rice brings a really interesting flavour that works so well with the fresh herbs and lime.
 You can replace the beef with grilled fish or brown shrimp, if you like.